pieterjd/automate-boring-tasks/slides/templating.md

 Note:
 * Other example: creating users for each security role
 * quite some roles
+* CLICK - string template
+* CLICK - placeholder
+* CLICK - loop over values being used as value for the placeholder
 * you would think this would be ok for each environment